RoBOPPics/BB/_pages/app-man-coreController.md

 ## Rover

-### Rover Zone Controller
+### Rover Controller

-The Rover Zone Controller is a positional controller that gives you the ability to send the BallBOPPer to a particular position on it's side of the court.
+The Rover Controller is a positional controller that gives you the ability to send the BallBOPPer to a particular position on it's side of the court.

 ![Playlist Image](../assets/images/RoverControllerScreen_500.jpg){: width="300" .align-center }